jihoonson/druid/docs/ingestion/native-batch.md

 |numShards|Directly specify the number of shards to create.
 If this is specified and `intervals` is specified in the `granularitySpec`, the index task can skip the determine intervals/partitions pass through the data. `numShards` cannot be specified if `targetRowsPerSegment` is set.|null|yes|
 |partitionDimensions|The dimensions to partition on.
 Leave blank to select all dimensions.|null|no|

+The parallel index task with hash-based partitioning is similar to [MapReduce](https://en.wikipedia.org/wiki/MapReduce).
-With `hashed` partitioning, the parallel index task runs in 2 phases, i.e., `partial segment generation` and `partial segment merge`.
+The task runs in 2 phases, i.e., `partial segment generation` and `partial segment merge`.
-In the `partial segment generation` phase, the parallel index task splits the input data (currently one split for each input file or based on `splitHintSpec` for `DruidInputSource`) and assigns each split to a sub task.
-Each sub task reads the assigned split and creates partial segments from it.
-In the `partial segment merge` phase, The partial segments created in the previous phase are shuffled based on the hash value of dimensions in `partitionDimensions`, so that the rows of the same hash value are sent to the same sub task.
-Each sub task merges partial segments into the final segments and push them to the deep storage.
+- In the `partial segment generation` phase, just like the Map phase in MapReduce, the parallel index task splits the input data (currently one split for each input file or based on `splitHintSpec` for `DruidInputSource`) and assigns each split to a sub task.
+Each sub task reads the assigned split, partitions rows by the hash value of `partitionDimensions`, and creates partial segments from them.
+The created partial segments are stored in local storage of the middleManager or the indexer.
+- The `partial segment merge` phase is similar to the Reduce phase in MapReduce.
+The parallel index task spanws a new set of sub tasks to merge the partial segments created in the previous phase.
+Here, those partial segments are shuffled based on the hash value of `partitionDimensions` to be merged; each sub task reads the segments of the same hash value from multiple middleManagers/indexers and merges them to create the final segments.
+Finally, they push the final segments to the deep storage.

 #### Single-dimension range partitioning

-> Because single-range partitioning makes two passes over the input, the index task may fail if the input changes
-> in between the two passes.

 |property|description|default|required?|
 |--------|-----------|-------|---------|